devonkay223/TapResearch/README.md

 # TapResearch

 TapResearch is a performance art project.
 Dancers will be able to encode language into their performance choreography.
-Our program will record, process, and translate tap dancing audio into morse code, then ascii characters, in real time.
+Our program will listen to ausio, process it, and translate the tap dancing audio into morse code, then ascii characters, in real time.

+For more information and demo videos visit devonkay223.github.io/projects/TED!

 Quick-Start
 -----------
 [Click Here](https://devonkay223.github.io/TapResearch)
-1. Click Start to begin recording input
+1. Click Start to begin listneing for percussive sounds and audio analysis/translation.
-2. Click Stop to stop recording and begin translation analysis.
+2. Click Stop to stop listening for precussive sounds.
 3. Click Reset to reset screen and clear past recording and analyses.

 Features